Rise of the Canonical Stack in Machine Learning

 Once companies have that data, it’s SaaS services like Superb AI help data scientists quickly label vast swaths of data without having to do it all manually, a crucial component for getting data to data hungry neural nets.
 YData also helps data science teams rapidly label, clean and build data sets and even generate synthetic datasets to augment data for the training, tuning and testing phase.

-Experimenting, Training, Tuning and Testing
+Experimenting, Training, Tuning and Testing for MLOps

 Open source libraries like TFX and Horovod are emerging as the standard for rapidly scaling training across GPUs and TPUs but those libraries will likely get baked into more advanced training, data and visualization systems like Determined AI.
 Determined AI leverages Horovod to rapidly slice up and scale training jobs across GPUs, while also doing hyperparameter tuning and testing lots of different algorithm variations against each other in full scale Darwinian war.
 That’s no small feet because parallelizing an algorithm to run across multiple GPUs was a manual process only a few years ago.
 We’re also seeing libraries like Hyperopt used for rapid hyperparameter tuning and search.